 Except where the context otherwise requires or where otherwise indicated, the terms "Restoration Hardware," "we," "us," "our," "our Company" and "our business" refer, prior to the Reorganization discussed below, to Restoration Hardware, Inc. and, after the Reorganization, to Restoration Hardware Holdings, Inc., in each case together with its consolidated subsidiaries, including Restoration Hardware, Inc., as a combined entity.
-The term "Restoration Hardware Holdings" refers to Restoration Hardware Holdings, Inc., and the term "Home Holdings" refers to Home Holdings, LLC, and, in each case, not to any of their subsidiaries.
+The term "Restoration Hardware Holdings" refers to Restoration Hardware Holdings, Inc., and, in each case, not to any of their subsidiaries.